-One thing that makes ZenLedger stand out from other companies in the space is its multicultural, inclusive and welcoming environment.
+One thing that makes ZenLedger stand out from other companies in the space is its multicultural, inclusive, and welcoming environment.
 For Kiran, the best part of her work at ZenLedger is her co-workers.
-Men and women, they are all experts in what they do.
-“There is so much to learn from each and every person in the team which has really driven me towards self improvement,” - Kiran says.
+Men and women are all experts in what they do.
+“There is so much to learn from each and every person in the team which has really driven me towards self-improvement,” - Kiran says.

 Learning and educating others are important aspects of work for Rebecca Lowe and Jamie McDonald who recently joined ZenLedger’s customer success team.

-They both have extensive experience in customer support, but are new to the crypto space.
-Now not only they are familiar with all aspects of crypto accounting, but they share their expertise with clients and provide 24/7 customer support.
-Prior to joining ZenLedger, Rebecca worked in customer-facing roles interacting with every demographic from new mother to music fan to American Express black card members.
+They both have extensive experience in customer support but are new to the crypto space.
+Now not only are they familiar with all aspects of crypto accounting, but they share their expertise with clients and provide 24/7 customer support.
+Prior to joining ZenLedger, Rebecca worked in customer-facing roles interacting with every demographic from new mothers to music fans to American Express black card members.

 “What I find refreshing about this space is the democratization of finance and talking to regular people just like me who are excited about the possibilities decentralized currency and finance has to offer them.
 Some of my favorite customers are the delightful women who come in on weekends just to chat about crypto while we work on uploading their wallets -- I get to hear about their visits with grandchildren, garden planning, and trips to the mountains while also talking about what investment strategies they had for the year”.

-We wanted to use this opportunity to congratulate all ladies in crypto space - crypto investors, professionals, leaders and enthusiasts on International Women’s Day and thank them for their contribution to the development of blockchain and crypto space!
+We wanted to use this opportunity to congratulate all ladies in the crypto space - crypto investors, professionals, leaders, and enthusiasts on International Women’s Day and thank them for their contribution to the development of blockchain and crypto space!

 ZenLedger Special Offer